top of page

 Safeguarding Against Carjacking, Kidnapping, and Robbery on the Road: Strategies and Examples

-The importance of situational awareness and proactive measures to reduce the likelihood of becoming a victim of these opportunistic crimes is emphasized.
+The importance of situational awareness is emphasized.
+Proactive measures can reduce the likelihood of becoming a victim of these opportunistic crimes.

 • Carjacking